Sakshisolanki22/Netflix_Dashboard/README.md

-# Netflix_Dashboard
+## Description
-This Netflix dashboard visually analyzes content by type, genre, rating, country, and release year.
-It shows that movies dominate, with TV-MA and TV-14 being the most common ratings.
-The U.S. leads in content production, and genres like documentaries and stand-up comedy are most popular.
+This Netflix dashboard visually presents key insights about its content library, including movies and TV shows.
+It highlights the distribution by type, genre, rating, release year, and country.
+The dashboard also shows content trends over time and reveals the most common genres and ratings, helping understand what kind of content dominates Netflix globally.
+## Datasets